Our association

 If you need more information about the project or any of its deliverables, please contact Ms Barbara Meyer.

-Visit website LANDTECHNIK
+Visit the website Agricultural Engineering

 Recent Developments on welfare-oriented Animal Husbandry